-PROPOSITION 65 WARNING: This product contains chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.
+WARNING: This product contains chemicals known to the state of California to cause birth defects or other reproductive harm.

-ELECTRICAL SYSTEM:
+ELECTRICAL SYSTEM

 Electrical connections tight?
 YES NO

 Line voltage polarity correct?
 YES NO

 Supply Voltage: VOLTS

 Has the thermostat been calibrated?
 YES NO

-Has the thermostat been calibrated?
 Is the thermostat level?
+YES NO

-YES YES NO NO
+Is the heat anticipator setting correct?
+YES NO

-GAS SYSTEM:
+GAS SYSTEM

 Gas Type: (circle one) Natural Gas Propane

 Gas pipe connections leak tested?
 YES NO

-Gas Line Pressure: (in - W.C.)
+Gas Line Pressure: (in - W.C

 Installation Altitude: (FT.

 Deration Percentage: (%)

 Furnace Input: (Btuh)

 Supply Air Temperature: (° F)

 Return Air Temperature: (° F)

 Temperature Rise: (° F)

-COMBUSTION AIR & VENTING SYSTEM:
+COMBUSTION AIR & VENTING SYSTEM

 Is there adequate fresh air supply for combustion and ventilation?
 YES NO

 Vent free from restrictions?
 YES NO

 Filter(s) secured in place?
 YES NO

 Filter(s) clean?
 YES NO

 Flue connections tight?
 YES NO

 Is there proper draft?
 YES NO